HasanShaik2001/Weather-_app_project-/README.md

 ### Explanation:

+### HTML:

-### HTML: The basic structure of the app, including an input field for the city, a button to fetch the weather, and a div to display the results.
+The basic structure of the app, including an input field for the city, a button to fetch the weather, and a div to display the results.

+### CSS:

-### CSS: Simple styling to make the app look clean and centered.
+Simple styling to make the app look clean and centered.

+### JavaScript:

-### JavaScript:Adds an event listener to the button.Fetches weather data from OpenWeatherMap API when the button is clicked.Parses the JSON response and displays the weather information.
+Adds an event listener to the button.Fetches weather data from OpenWeatherMap API when the button is clicked.Parses the JSON response and displays the weather information.

 ### Running the App: